ufora/ufora/content/tutorials/01-getting-started-local.md

 You can easily run the Ufora backend locally on your machine using [docker](http://www.docker.com/).
 Then you can connect pyfora to your local backend and start using it to speed up your python code.

-# What you need to get started
+# What You Need to Get Started
 ## OS
 You'll need an OS that can run docker.
 Currently this means: